Pratap Malla: Kal Bhairav Statue

-Pratap Malla's stone inscription in Kathmandu Durbar Square.
-Here we see the word WINTER.

-North of the Jagannath Temple is the figure of Kala Bhairab.
-Bhairab is Shiva in his most fearsome aspect, and this huge stone image of the terrifying Kal Bhairab has six arms, wears a garland of skulls and tramples on a corpse, which is symbolic of human ignorance.
+North of the Jagannath Temple is the figure of Kal Bhairav.
+Bhairav is Shiva in his most fearsome aspect, and this huge stone image of the terrifying Kal Bhairav has six arms, wears a garland of skulls and tramples on a corpse, which is symbolic of human ignorance.
 The figure is said to have been brought to its present location by Pratap Malla, having been found in a field to the north of the city.
 The image was originally cut from a single stone but the upper left-hand corner has since been repaired.
-It is said that telling a lie while standing before Kala Bhairab will bring instant death and it was once used as a form of trial by ordeal.
+It is said that telling a lie while standing before Kal Bhairav will bring instant death and it was once used as a form of trial by ordeal.